How to reduce non-revenue water and water loss

 Equipment like meters, pressure reduction valves and digitised systems makes assessing, reducing and evaluating NRW programmes easier and more accurate, especially if networks are subdivided into district metered areas (DMAs).
 But it is always worth trying to establish a water balance, even if main elements are based on estimates.

-The first step is to assess NRW, identify data gaps and select interventions by carrying out a water balance.
+- Step 1: Audit non-revenue water: The first step is to assess NRW, identify data gaps and select interventions by carrying out a water balance.
 Measurements or estimations of all the water produced, imported, exported, used or lost is used to quantify the different types of NRW.
 It is based on a year’s worth of data on water supply, customer usage, authorized unbilled unmetered water volumes, meter testing and/or calibration over the space of one year, as well as figures for mains length, service connections, system operating system pressure, retail rate and production cost.
 Appropriate performance indicators and interventions are selected on a cost-benefit basis.

-The next step is to put the action plan in place.
+- Step 2: Deliver interventions to reduce NRW: The next step is to put the action plan in place.
 This could include changes to operational, metering or maintenance processes, active leakage control, capital investment in metering, monitoring and management equipment and pipeline repairs.
 It can also include some strategic preventative measures such as changes to policy, construction and design standards and targetted pipeline replacement.
 All these interventions have the potential to generate more reliable data that confirms or refines the losses identified in the audit stage.

-A good choice of appropriate, targetted, consistent indicators using standard units of measurement allows utilities to monitor their water loss performance over time.
+- Step 3: Monitor water loss performance: A good choice of appropriate, targetted, consistent indicators using standard units of measurement allows utilities to monitor their water loss performance over time.
 This evidence is vital for benchmark comparisons, continuous improvement and regulatory reporting.

-Although not traditionally part of the water loss control programme, continued targetted water loss interventions and accumulated data, especially in combination with digitised models, give opportunities for leak prediction and strategic prevention using AI.
+- Step 4: Predict and prevent water loss: Although not traditionally part of the water loss control programme, continued targetted water loss interventions and accumulated data, especially in combination with digitised models, give opportunities for leak prediction and strategic prevention using AI.

 For more information on any of FIDO’s solutions contact us today.